oneyanshi/csc521/python-quirk/README.md

 #python-quirk

+>Note to self: PartialParser and PartialInterpreter need to be pushed and fix lexer.py to account for situations where lexemes may be stuck together or binded with another character, e.g. function() has no spaces in it and therefore will make it difficult for ya to do anything with it unless you split.
->Note to self: PartialParser and PartialInterpreter need to be pushed and fix lexer.py/ Edit the README.md as you update the PartialParser.py and PartialInterpreter.py When worked on, the names will be changed
+Edit the README.md as you update the PartialParser.py and PartialInterpreter.py When worked on, the names will be changed ...

 ##How to Use:
 Please download/clone the repository onto your desktop or laptop.
 From there, ensure you